Allgreave

-Allgreave is a village in Cheshire, England.
+Allgreave is a village in the civil parishes of Macclesfield Forest and Wildboarclough and Wincle, in the Cheshire East district, in the ceremonial county of Cheshire, England.
 It lies on the A54 (Buxton to Congleton) road, near to the border with Staffordshire.

 Allgreave Methodist Chapel is situated in a sharp bend of the A54.
 The Rose and Crown public house also stands on the main road.